-.
-It is safer to keep these characters around you, so you always are aware of their actions and motivations, than to risk letting them slip under the radar.
-In the case of the aforementioned Blood Knight, it is safer to keep the Blood Knight in your army than it is to discharge him and not know where he is or whom his next target might be.
+This trope can apply to any character who could become a dangerous loose cannon if left unmonitored, such as a Blood Knight.
+It is safer to keep these characters near you so you can keep tabs on them, rather than risk them slipping away.
+In the case of the aforementioned Blood Knight, it is safer to keep him in your army than it is to discharge him and not know where he is or what his next target might be.

-- Bleach.
-Captain Shinji Hirako of the 5th Division distrusted Sosuke Aizen and made Aizen his lieutenant so he could keep an eye on him.
+- Bleach: Captain Shinji Hirako of the 5th Division distrusted Sosuke Aizen and made Aizen his lieutenant so he could keep an eye on him.
 Aizen found a way around this by using a dummy.
+Ironically, Aizen explains that the fact that he never trusted him is how he was able to make it work.
+If Shinji had gotten to know Aizen better, then he would've noticed that the double's mannerisms didn't quite match his own.
+Since he kept Aizen at a distance, he never learned enough about him to see through the deception.
 In the end Aizen used his position to perform evil experiments and eventually turn Hirako and a number of other high level Soul Reapers into hollows.

 - In Death Note, L's primary tactic at one point is to actually keep Light handcuffed to him so he can't act as Kira.
 This backfires on him because it allows Light to come into contact with the Death Note again.